JoshuaKGoldberg/Goldblog/content/blog/nature-individuality-empowerment/index.md

 ## In Summary

-Treating systems you don't understand as "black boxes" is a useful tool, but shouldn't be overused to the point of avoiding understanding the systems around you.
+Treating systems you don't understand as "black boxes" is a useful tool, but shouldn't be overused to the point of avoiding understanding what's around you.
+Remember that there is no magic in programming: it's all governed by logical systems.
 "Systems" means both the _programming_ systems -APIs, frameworks, IDEs, languages, etc.- and _organizational_ -data, OKRs, people, teams, etc.-.

 Collaborating with others and working as a team are core competencies developers must progress in.
 I would much rather work with a developer who's pretty good at coding and pretty good at providing feedback on my pull requests, RFCs, and team planning than a developer who is amazing at coding and quiet on the rest.

 What about you?

-> Many thanks to my excellent coworkers [Rebecca](https://twitter.com/borisonr) and [Sanam](https://twitter.com/sanzi_sun) for [invaluable feedback and suggestions](https://github.com/JoshuaKGoldberg/Goldblog/pull/318) on this blog post! 🙏
+> Many thanks to my excellent coworkers [Rebecca Borison](https://twitter.com/borisonr) and [Sanam Aghdaey](https://twitter.com/sanzi_sun) for [invaluable feedback and suggestions](https://github.com/JoshuaKGoldberg/Goldblog/pull/318) on this blog post! 🙏